rohanmarathe567-code/RentTracker/README.md

 - Apply any pending migrations
 - Create required directories for file uploads
 - Seed sample data if the database is empty
+- Create a default admin user if none exists

 3. Run database migrations:
 ```bash